9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 Look for a countertop refinishing kit for an easy and affordable DIY project that will add years to the life of your counters and make an old space feel fresh.

-You can also typically save a great deal on granite or other stone countertops by purchasing leftover slabs from other renovation jobs.
+You can also save a great deal on granite or other stone countertops by purchasing leftover slabs from other renovation jobs.

 Swap Out Your Bedding and Throw Pillows